guettli/frow--fragments-over-the-wire/README.md

 # Conclusion

-I am unsure.
-I guess I will use no framework, and TypeScript instead of JS.
+I guess I will htmx.
+I developed a prototype with it, and it htmx is straight forward, well-documented and has a healthy community.

 # Related